Academic Regulations and General Information

 Unless the CAA is removed via the individual colleges' appeal process, students may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.

 Upon enrollment in the College of Health Sciences students are assigned an adviser.
 The adviser assists students with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
 It is the responsibility of all students to monitor their own progress toward degree requirements.

 Courses in the College of Health Sciences often include performance under the guidelines and supervision of faculty and staff in classroom, laboratory, clinic as well as on- and off-campus professional situations.
 Students are expected to attend all meetings of the courses in which they are registered.
 Any absence, regardless of the reason prevents students from getting the full benefit of the course.
-Each professor in the College of Health Sciences sets their course attendance policy within the guidelines of the University Attendance Policy, and provides it at the start of the term in the course syllabus.
+Professors in the College of Health Sciences set their course attendance policy within the guidelines of the University Attendance Policy, and provide it at the start of the term in the course syllabus.
 It is the responsibility of students to follow the attendance policy for the courses in which they are enrolled.
 College of Health Sciences course professors may submit a grade of WA for students with excessive absences, as defined in the attendance policy for a course.

 Background Checks, Drug Testing

 Some degrees, majors and/or courses may require students to submit to a criminal background check and/or drug testing.
 The results of those checks and/or tests may affect the students' eligibility to continue in that degree, major and/or course.

 For enrichment purposes, junior and senior students are given an option to elect one course per term (to a maximum of four courses) for which only a CR (credit) or NC (no-credit) is assigned.